speakeasy-api/openapi-directory/SDKs/github.com/ghes-3.1/1.1.4/java/README.md

 * `appsListInstallations` - List installations for the authenticated app
 * `appsListInstallationsForAuthenticatedUser` - List app installations accessible to the user access token
 * `appsListReposAccessibleToInstallation` - List repositories accessible to the app installation
-* `appsRemoveRepoFromInstallation` - Remove a repository from an app installation
+* `appsRemoveRepoFromInstallationForAuthenticatedUser` - Remove a repository from an app installation
 * `appsResetAuthorization` - Reset an authorization
 * `appsResetToken` - Reset a token
 * `appsRevokeAuthorizationForApplication` - Revoke an authorization for an application